 Stockholm City Hall, with its spire featuring the golden Three Crowns, is one of the most famous silhouettes in Stockholm.
 It is one of the country’s leading examples of national romanticism in architecture.
 The City Hall was designed by architect Ragnar Östberg is built from eight million bricks.
-The 106-meter tall tower has the three crowns, which is the Swedish national coat of arms, at its apex.
+The 106-meter tall tower has three crowns, which is the Swedish national coat of arms, at its apex.
 Behind the magnificent facades are offices and session halls for politicians and officials, as well as splendid assembly rooms and unique works of art.
 Stockholm’s municipal council meets in Rådssalen, the Council Chamber.

 The great Nobel banquet is also held at City Hall.
 After dinner in Blå Hallen, the Blue Hall, Nobel Prize laureates, royalties, and guests dance in Gyllene Salen, the Golden Hall, with its 18 million gold mosaic tiles.

 The City Hall shop features specially designed souvenirs and presents that commemorate City Hall and Stockholm.
 The City Hall is open to the public through guided tours only.
 Guided tours are held daily in Swedish and English at certain hours.
 The tower is open during the summer months (May to September).
 During the same period, you can also climb up inside the tower and enjoy a fantastic view of the city.
 Tours can be canceled with short notice due to events.